mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 This is dependent on the facility and instrument.

 TODO: this is work in progress.
-At ISIS In principle data will be replicated in the ISIS archive, the SCARF imat disk space, and possibly an analysis machine located in R3.
+At ISIS In principle data will be replicated in the ISIS archive, the IMAT disk space on the cluster SCARF (remote compute resource), and possibly an analysis machine located in R3.

+The path to the files of a particular tomographic reconstruction consists of several components.
+An example path would be (on a Windows system where the input/output data is on the drive "D":

+* D:/data/RB987654321/experiment_foo/

+where:

+* *data* is the root or base path for all tomography data.
+This folder or directory is synchronized (at least partially) between the remote compure resource and the (local) instrument analysis machine.

+* *RB987654321* is the experiment reference number (or so-called RB number) which usually starts with the prefix "RB".

+* *experiment_foo* is a name given by the user to the particular experiment the data comes from.
+This is specified in free form.

+* inside the path there will normally be at least three folders or subdirectories for the sample, flat, and dark images:

+  - data
+  - flat
+  - dark

+As the files are mirrored on the remote computer cluster, if a network drive have been added (or mapped) in the local system, for example using the drive "S:", then the following path would contain a similar tree of image files:

+* D:/data/RB987654321/experiment_foo/

+The equivalent on a non-Windows system would be for example:

+* /media/scarf/data/RB987654321/experiment_foo/

+These and related parameters can be inspected and modified in the sytem settings section (or **System** tab).

 The tab *Visualization* has simple push buttons to browse the files available from the local and remote locations, as well as any other directory or folder selected by the user.
+The data for the different experiments can be found under these locations.

 Running jobs remotely
 ---------------------